TejashwiniVadeghar/My-Projects/README.md

 ## Customer Segmentation Project - Done as part of Machine Learning Course
 (Oct 2020 – Nov 2020)
-Team: Tejashwini Vadeghar, M Pranavi, Vaishnavi V Collected dataset from Kaggle.
+Team: Tejashwini Vadeghar, M Pranavi, Vaishnavi V
+Description: Collected dataset from Kaggle.
 Used clustering algorithm called K-means clustering.
 Implemented using K-Means Algorithm in R language.

 Customer Segmentation is the process of division of customer base into several groups of individuals that share a similarity in different ways that are relevant to marketing such as gender, age, interests, and miscellaneous spending habits.
 Customer Segmentation can strategize their marketing techniques more efficiently and minimize the possibility of risk to their investment.